 I currently supervise both undergraduate and graduate students in research projects related to language revitalization, language documentation, and language education, with a focus on Indigenous education.
 I also supervise students interested in constructed languages and fan communities.
 I am open to applications from graduate students for the Interdisciplinary Graduate Studies program in the Community Engagement, Social Change, and Equity Theme (CESCE) or the Digital Arts and Humanities Theme (DAHU), please email if you are interested in working with me.

-Jon Corbett, PhD Student (co-supervised with Karis Shearer) – Digital Arts and Humanities IGS theme
+Jon Corbett, PhD Candidate (co-supervised with Karis Shearer, primary supervisor) – Digital Arts and Humanities IGS theme